Multipoint conformal integrals in $D$ dimensions. Part II: Polygons and basis functions: Diagrammatic algorithm

 \item Extending a given conformal polygon $P_n$ by adding one more vertex, $P_n \to P_{n+1}$, results in increasing the size of one of its chambers, e.g. $L_n^{(j)} \to L_{n+1}^{(j)} = L_n^{(j)} + 1$.
 Recalling the cardinalities \eqref{U_cardinality} and \eqref{W_cardinality} one can directly verify that \be |\bm \rY_{n+1}^{\triple{ijk}}| = |\bm \rY_n^{\triple{ijk}}| + n-1 = \frac{(n+1)(n-2)}{2}\,, \qquad n = 4,5\,...\,, \ee whence we conclude that the sets of variables form the sequence of embeddings: \be \bm \rY_4^{\triple{ijk}} \subset \ldots \subset \bm \rY_{n-1}^{\triple{ijk}} \subset \bm \rY_n^{\triple{ijk}} \subset \ldots \,. \ee The cross-ratios from $\bm \rY_4^{\triple{ijk}}$ become the first two elements of the set $\bm \rY_5^{\triple{ijk}}$, which in its turn constitutes the first five elements of $\bm \rY_6^{\triple{ijk}}$, etc (see examples in section \bref{sec:examples}).

-\item The relative number of quadratic and cubic cross-ratios in $\bm \rY_n^{\triple{ijk}}$ is controlled by the relation \eqref{U_W_reduction}.
-Note that among all {\it quadratic} cross-ratios only the elements from the subset ${}^{_1} \bm \rU_n^{\triple{ijk}} \subset \bm \rU_n^{\triple{ijk}}$ can be expressed as {\it cubic} cross-ratios with coinciding points.
-Graphically, the presence two matching points in \eqref{U_W_reduction} means that the corresponding edges, which always have the opposite color, cancel each other.
+\item Among all {\it quadratic} cross-ratios only the elements from the subset ${}^{_1} \bm \rU_n^{\triple{ijk}} \subset \bm \rU_n^{\triple{ijk}}$ can be expressed as {\it cubic} cross-ratios with coinciding points.
+Graphically, the presence of two matching points in \eqref{U_W_reduction} means that the corresponding edges, which always have the opposite color, cancel each other.